-Additionally, all shares of common stock underlying any unvested options or restricted stock units granted under the Incentive Plan in accordance with each award agreement will generally be forfeited upon termination of the NEO's employment.
-Vested stock options generally will be exercisable for 90 days following termination of employment, one year following a termination of employment due to death or disability, or 45 days following a voluntary termination of employment without good reason.
-However, with respect to Mr. Arnold, if his options are continued, assumed or substituted in connection with a "covered transaction" (as defined in the Incentive Plan) and his employment is terminated by Sharecare without cause, or if Mr. Arnold terminates his employment for good reason, in each case within the 24 months following the covered transaction, then his unvested time-vesting stock options and any remaining tranche of performance-vesting options will vest and become exercisable upon the NEO's termination of employment.
-Moreover, all unvested restricted stock units granted to Ms. Ratliff on January 17, 2022 will become fully vested upon any involuntary termination of Ms. Ratliff's employment by the Company without cause or any termination by Ms. Ratliff for good reason.
+Additionally, all shares of common stock underlying any unvested options granted under the Incentive Plan will generally be forfeited upon termination of the NEO's employment in accordance with the terms of each NEO Option Notice.
+Vested stock options generally will be exercisable for 90 days following termination of employment, one year following a termination of employment due to death or disability or 45 days following a voluntary termination of employment without good reason.
+However, if an NEO's options are continued, assumed or substituted in connection with a covered transaction (as defined in the Incentive Plan), on a termination of employment by Sharecare without cause, or if the NEO terminates his or her employment for good reason, in each case within the 24 months following the covered transaction, then the NEO's unvested time-vesting stock options and any remaining tranche of performance-vesting options will vest and become exercisable upon the NEO's termination of employment.

-Mr. Arnold also received stock options pursuant to the Sharecare, Inc. 2010 Equity Incentive Plan and the Sharecare, Inc. 2020 Equity Incentive Plan (collectively, the "Plans") prior to the consummation of the Business Combination, which were assumed by Sharecare and converted into stock options to acquire common stock administered under the Incentive Plan but with the same terms and conditions as applied to the stock options immediately prior to the Business Combination (subject to adjustment of the shares underlying such option and per share exercise price in accordance with the Merger Agreement).
-The individual award agreements for stock options previously awarded under the Plans contained provisions for accelerated vesting of certain of the awards upon termination without "cause," resignation for "good reason" and "change in control" (in each case as defined in Mr. Arnold's employment agreement in effect at the time of the applicable grant).
+Each of Sharecare's NEOs also received stock options pursuant to the Sharecare, Inc. 2010 Equity Incentive Plan (collectively, the "Plans") prior to the consummation of the Business Combination, which were assumed by Sharecare and converted into a stock option to acquire common stock administered under the Incentive Plan but with the same terms and conditions as applied to the stock options immediately prior to the Business Combination (subject adjustment of the shares underlying such option and per share exercise price in accordance with the Merger Agreement).
+The individual award agreements for stock options previously awarded under the Plans contained provisions for accelerated vesting of certain of the awards upon termination without Cause, resignation for Good Reason and Change in Control (in each case as defined in the applicable Employment Agreement).
 In each case where accelerated vesting is triggered, such stock options become 100% vested.
-In the case of performance-based stock options, such options continue to be eligible for vesting in accordance with their respective vesting schedule (despite such without cause termination or good reason resignation).
+In the case of performance based stock options, such options continue to be eligible for vesting in accordance with their respective vesting schedule (despite such without cause termination or good reason resignation).